izabela-matusiewicz-xtb/kit/README.md

 <img src="https://github.com/user-attachments/assets/7bdfa9c6-94f0-4ee0-9fdd-cbd8bd7ec060" width="360">

-`kit` is a production-ready Python toolkit for codebase mapping, symbol extraction, code search, and building LLM-powered developer tools, agents, and workflows.
+`kit` is a production-ready toolkit for codebase mapping, symbol extraction, code search, and building LLM-powered developer tools, agents, and workflows.

 Use `kit` to build things like code reviewers, code generators, even IDEs, all enriched with the right code context.